LargeNFT/large-nft/README.md

     * A git provider (GitHub/GitLab).
     * IPFS node.

+* Built with JavaScript so it can run in the browser and on any device.

 * Provide reasonable defaults for new NFTs collection and the ability to change and customize.